wombleton/gitlaw-nz/acts/C/Commodity Levies Act 1990.md

     *   (h) refuses or fails, without reasonable excuse, to comply with any requirement made under [section 17(1)][20],---

-    that person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $10,000\.
+    that person commits an offence against this Act and is liable on conviction to a fine not exceeding $10,000\.

     (2) Any offence against this Act committed by any employee or agent in the course of employment or agency shall be deemed to have been also committed by the employee's or agent's employer or principal if it is proved that the act or omission constituting the offence occurred with the employer's or principal's authority, permission, or consent.

+    Section 24(1): amended, on 1 July 2013, by [section 413][51] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 25 Annual report and statements